dennmart/echo_for_trello/README.md

 Echo for Trello is a web application to allow [Trello](https://trello.com/) users to set recurring cards at a specific interval via the Trello API.
 Cards will be repeated daily, weekly or monthly.

-To see Echo for Trello in action, go to https://echofortrello.com/.
+**This repo is no longer actively maintained.
+Only occasional security updates are pushed to the repo.
+Pull requests for new features and/or bug fixes are still welcome.**

 [![Build Status](https://travis-ci.org/dennmart/echo_for_trello.svg?branch=master)](https://travis-ci.org/dennmart/echo_for_trello)

 ## Requirements

 Echo for Trello is a Ruby on Rails application, so Ruby is required.
 I prefer [rbenv](https://github.com/sstephenson/rbenv) for setting up Ruby.
-The app has been developed and running in production using Ruby 2.3.0.
+The app was last running in production using Ruby 2.4.3.

 ## Development Setup